blay/blay.se/edgeryders.markdown

 > increase in the number of shops in the list was much higher in a
 > couple of years and it was not proportional.
 >
+> [
+>
-> (Zabatino, n.d.)
+> @addiopizzo]

 This problem is also recognized in my field of design research where participatory research projects that work with social design intervention in people lives have become more common the last years.
-Sometimes called ’’The Project Fallacy’’, a re-occuring problem is that between interventions that require long-term commitments to achieve the desired impact and funding structures that premiers short-term contracts.
+Sometimes called ’’The Project Fallacy’’[@georghiou2002impact], a re-occuring problem is that between interventions that require long-term commitments to achieve the desired impact and funding structures that premiers short-term contracts.
 As a result, many projects end up involving a lot of stakeholders in a promising effort, but when the funding is drained and the project ends, the situation goes back to what it was before the intervention and no change has actually been achieved.

-Edgeryders user “demsoc” describes this problem in his work on the UK initiative “We Live Here” that “tried to create a civic space by networking the networks that already exist in the community”(demsoc, n.d.).
+Edgeryders user “demsoc” describes this problem in his work on the UK initiative “We Live Here” that “tried to create a civic space by networking the networks that already exist in the community”[@welivehere].
 Projects initiated from the outside of communities can be seen negatively by the affected participants.

 > Innovation can sometimes come across as “testing our brilliant idea on
 > you”, particularly in communities that have had a lot of different
 > projects tested on them.
 >
+> [
+>
-> (demsoc, n.d.)
+> @welivehere]

 What “We Live Here” instead did was to map and make use of already existing networks: